nmorduch/nmorduch.github.io/_posts/2011-12-15-nothing-but-treble.md

 layout: portfolio_item
 title: Nothing But Treble
 categories: print
 img:
 - large: nbt-2011-12.gif
 ---

-Screen printed poster.
-Hand-drawn from a photo reference, then scanned and manipulated in Illustrator and Photoshop.
-Three colors: blue, transparent brown, then cream.
+I designed and screen printed this poster by hand in a screen printing class, to advertise an a cappella concert.
+The image was hand-drawn with a photo reference, then scanned and manipulated on the computer.
+This is a three color print: blue, transparent brown, then cream.